th2-net/th2-conn-generic/conn-fix/README.md

 # If this is set to false (unchecked), fields without values (empty) will not be rejected.
 Useful for connecting to systems which improperly send empty tags.
 validateFieldsHaveValues: true

-# If this is set to true (checked), no reject sent on the incoming message with duplicate tags.
+# If this is set to true (checked), no reject is sent on the incoming message with duplicate tags.
 duplicateTagsAllowed: false

-# If specified, the session start and end will be converted from default zone to UTC
+# If this is specified, the session start and end time will be converted from the default zone to UTC
 useLocalTime: false

 # Enables SSL usage for QFJ acceptor or initiator